The land that the Crystal Cove State Park is on were once home to the Gabrieliño (Tongva) and Juaneño (Acjachemen) tribes.

 Thirteen cottages were restored for overnight rentals.
 These beautifully preserved cottages now offered visitors a unique opportunity to immerse themselves in the rich history and charm of Crystal Cove.

-Nine cottages were also restored and used for operational purposes such as food consession areas.
+Nine cottages were also restored and used for operational purposes such as food concession areas.

 2005